MarcinPrzyborowski/challenge/README.md

 2. Locate the `TaskApplication.java` file that contains the `main` method.
 3. Run the application using the IDE's built-in tools.

+### Using Docker

+1. Package the application with Maven:
+   1. Ensure you are in the project root directory and run:
+   2. mvn clean package
+2. Build the Docker image:
+   1. After packaging, build the Docker image with:
+   2. ``docker build -t git-repo-fetcher .``
+3. Run the application in a Docker container:
+   1. Start the container using:
+   2. ``docker run -p 8080:8080 git-repo-fetcher``
+4. The application will be accessible at http://localhost:8080 and the Swagger UI can be accessed at http://localhost:8080/swagger-ui.html.

 ### Using Maven Wrapper

 For Unix/Linux systems: